top of page

 Eden gives you space, tools, and courage.

-Here identity is born.
+Here, identity is formed.

-Here backbone is formed.
+Here, backbone is formed.

-Here the part of you emerges
+Here, the part of you arises

 that the outside world had forgotten.